 Additionally, I have experience working with individuals who are grieving and have experienced losses or dramatic changes in their lives.
 I have a passion for helping these individuals process their grief, find meaning and purpose in life post loss, and discover new joys in a life that is different from that which they had planned.
 Furthermore, I have experience working with individuals with chronic illness, terminal illness, and significant health conditions.
 I am passionate about helping these individuals access supports and community resources to meet their needs while coping with medical and health stresses.
 Such illnesses are isolating, can induce significant depression, and often result in traumatic, acute, or chronic stress that makes it necessary to find help to gain coping skills.
 I find great fulfillment in facilitating these individuals in learning to cope and finding small joys and purpose that bring renewed satisfaction, peace, and pleasure in life.

-In my career, I have also enjoyed working with the LGBTQI community.
-I believe strongly in social justice and fighting for human rights for people of all genders, racial, ethnic, cultural, spiritual, and sexual backgrounds.
-I have experience working with clients transitioning, exploring their sexuality, gender identity, andor desiring to improve their sexual health.
+In my career, I have also enjoyed working with the LGBTQIAPK community.
+I believe strongly in social justice and fighting for human rights for people of all gender, racial, ethnic, cultural, spiritual, and sexual backgrounds.
+I have experience working with clients transitioning, exploring their sexuality, gender identity, and--or desiring to improve their sexual health.
 It is a pleasure to support clients in this journey and to share their joy in embracing their sexual and gender identity and meeting their sexual health needs.

 In addition, I enjoy exploring spiritual health with clients who may have experienced trauma in religious settings in the past or wish to better meet their spiritual needs.
 I believe that spirituality is deeply personal and is very different from religion.
 I define spirituality as a sense of purpose and connection to others and the world around a person.
 It may or may not involve belief in God, religious teachings, or a supreme being but typically individuals finding a connection with something bigger or greater than themselves.
 Individuals may find a higher power in nature, a supportive group or sponsor, the universe, or belief in positivity, love, or goodness that exists in everything and can be harnessed for personal growth.
 Furthermore, I have experience with counseling from a Christian, Buddhist, or mindful perspective, and enjoy supporting clients in exploring religion and their personal faith as a tool to help facilitate their recovery.